scottpetrovic/animator-video-reference/README.md

 # Animator Video Reference Plugin

+UPDATE 03/13/2023: This plugin is now natively part of Krita as of Krita 5.0.
+I will keep this code here for reference, but you don't need to install this plugin any longer to get this functionality.
+It is built-into the application now.
+This code will not be updated or maintained in the future.

 A Python plugin for Krita 4.2 that allows you to load a video for reference and import frames to your document.

 ![alt text](preview.png)